kamodoc/389Rfall2019/week/4/writeup/README.md

 ### Part 1 (45 pts)

-* step 1: i ran the comand nc wattsamp.net 1337 on the terminal
+* step 1: i ran the command nc wattsamp.net 1337 on the terminal
   step 2: I was prompted to enter the IP address of the web i am trying to access. step 3: I decided to run the command '157.230.179.99 && ls -la' in the place where it says Enter Ip address,
+          to find out how many directories that the web service is running on.
+          I was able to break into the server and print the directories that the web service was running on.
+          Seeing the list of the directories, would be enable me to check one by one for a flag.
+          As, i have their names.
+  step 4: Then after looking at the directories, i decide to check each directory for a file that may possibly contain a flag.
+          running '157.230.179.99 & cd <directory name> && ls' on the terminal in the place where it says Enter Ip address This enabled me to check each and every directory to find out if there was a flag there.
+          With every directory, i executed this command.
+And if the directory was empty, it displayed no contents.
+          Finally, after going through a bumch of directories.
-          to find out how many directories that the web service is running on step 4: Then after looking at the directories, i decide to check each directory for a file that may possibly contain a flag. running '157.230.179.99 & cd <directory name> && ls' on the terminal in the place where it says Enter Ip address step 5: I found the file that comntains the flag running '157.230.179.99 & cd home && ls' on the terminal step 6: I opened the file to view the flag running the command '157.230.179.99 & cd home && cat flag.txt' in the place of Enter Ip Address
+  step 5: I found the file in the home directory called flag.txt
+          To inspect the file and figure out what the file contained, i continued to step 7. step 6: I opened the file to view the flag by running the command '157.230.179.99 & cd home && cat flag.txt' in the place of Enter Ip Address
+          This file contained the details of the flag.

           Good!
-Here's your flag: CMSC389R-{p1ng_as_a_$erv1c3}
+Here's your flag: CMSC389R-{p1ng_as_a_$erv1c3} *

-       Eric Norman should never call out to OS commands from application layout code inorder to protect himself from this vulnerability.
+*  Eric Norman should never call out to OS commands from application layout code inorder to protect himself from this vulnerability.
    If Eric Norman feels it is unavoidable to call out to OS comands with user supplied input, then he must enforce strong input validation:-
    Validating against a whitelist of permitted values.
    Validating that the input is a number.